-Start saving the receipts to record everything that you and your family members buy.
-For small items like transit tickets, coffee or snacks, for which you don’t have receipts, jot down the amount in a notepad or using your mobile device to track the amounts.
+Save your receipts to record everything that you and your family members buy; for small items like transit tickets, coffee or snacks for which you do not have receipts, mark down the amount in a notepad or use your mobile device

-At the end of the month, add your expenses and subtract them from your monthly income (check that you’ve done it correctly - do you have that much money left over?)
+At the end of the month, add your expenses and subtract them from your monthly income (check that you have done it correctly - do you have that much money left over?)

-Once you know where your money goes, you can look for opportunities to reduce spending and increase savings (make the experience fun by involving the family; discuss your challenges and successes every month and set individual goals and prize ideas for the winners)
+Once you know where your money goes, you can look for opportunities to reduce spending and increase savings.
+Make the experience fun by involving your whole family; discuss your challenges and successes every month and set individual goals and prize ideas for the winners.

 There are many resources available to help you create an easy-to-manage household budget, including books from the library, software programs, credit counselling, and courses offered at schools and community centres.

-The The Financial Consumer Agency of Canada has a useful Budget Calculator to help you develop a realistic budget.
+The Financial Consumer Agency of Canada has a useful Budgeting Resources to help you develop a realistic budget.

-Adopting a household budget will help with debt, allow you to take control of your financial situation, reduce stress and save for the future.
+Adopting a household budget will help with debt, enabling you to take control of your financial situation, reduce stress and save for the future.